tenzir/tenzir/rfc/002-fault-tolerance/README.md

 A transaction that writes one or more partitions needs to store additional metadata, containing the offsets this partition is based on.
-This atomic commit of both the transaction and its (kafka) source metadata allows the source to pick up exactly at the point of failure, without risk of re-ingesting twice or missing any events.
+This atomic commit of both the transaction and its source position allows the source to pick up exactly at the point of failure, without risk of re-ingesting twice or missing any events.
 It thus provides exactly-once semantics for our write path.

-TODO: describe how we can do this with CAF as of today.

-In technical terms, we can extend the CAF Streaming message type to include a handle to the source that requires ACK'ing, and then trigger an ACK once the data has been persisted.
+In technical terms, we can extend the CAF Streaming message type to include a handle to the source and source specific position, and then trigger an ACK once the data has been persisted.
 VAST already implements a similar mechanism today that acknowledges when events arrived at an active partition, which (almost) guarantees that they are queryable.

+When an exising source reconnects to an index component after a fault, it needs to request the most recently acknowlegded source position from the catalog and advance to the returned position to prevent double ingestion.

 ### Read Path